Twenty-second Dynasty of Egypt

-The Twenty-second Dynasty was an Ancient Egyptian dynasty of ancient Libyan origin founded by Shoshenq I. It is also known as the Bubastite Dynasty, since the pharaohs originally ruled from the city of Bubastis.
+The Twenty-second Dynasty was an Ancient Egyptian dynasty of 947–713 BC, during the Third Intermediate Period.
+The dynasty was founded by Shoshenq I, who was of ancient Libyan origin.
+It is also known as the Bubastite Dynasty as the pharaohs originally ruled from the city of Bubastis.

-The Twenty-first, Twenty-second, Twenty-third, Twenty-fourth, and Twenty-fifth dynasties of ancient Egypt are often combined under the group designation of the Third Intermediate Period.

 Rulers

 The pharaohs of the Twenty-second Dynasty were a series of Meshwesh (ancient Libyan (Note: The term "Libya" in Egyptology refers to the areas west of the Nile valley.) tribe) chieftains, who ruled from c.
-943 BC until 716 BC.
+947 BC until 713 BC.
 They had settled in Egypt since the Twentieth Dynasty and were known in Egypt as the 'Great Chiefs of the Ma' (Ma being a synonym of Meshwesh).
 Manetho states that this Egyptianized ancient Libyan dynasty first ruled over Bubastis, but its rulers almost certainly governed from Tanis, which was their capital and the city where their tombs have been excavated.

 Another pharaoh who belongs to this group is Tutkheperre Shoshenq.
 His period of rule within this dynasty is currently uncertain, although he is now thought to have governed Egypt early in the 9th century BC for a short time between Osorkon I and Takelot I. The next ruler at Tanis after Shoshenq V was Osorkon IV.
 This pharaoh is sometimes not believed to be a member of the 22nd Dynasty since he only controlled a small portion of Lower Egypt together with Tefnakhte of Sais, whose authority was recognised at Memphis—and Iuput II of Leontopolis.